 Fun fact: in my spare time, I like to make experimental dance films!

-Previously I worked with a local toy library, monitoring play sessions and interacting with families and children and also have customer service experience.
+Previously I studied English Literature at the University of Greenwich, and have worked with a local toy library, monitoring play sessions and interacting with families and children.

-Fun Fact: I enjoy eating Italian food, in particular Pasta.
+Fun Fact: I enjoy eating Italian food, in particular Pasta!
+I also enjoy reading.

 I have 10 years experience in community involvement and five years experience of fundraising and event management.
 I have a creative side and really enjoy designing and producing communication literature and websites.